Ramon-Wong/SkullFrame/README.md

 # SkullFrame
-Simple Framework with WebKitGTK and Voodoo, Black Magic, Negromancy, and C
+Simple Framework with WebKitGTK and Voodoo, Black Magic, Necromancy, and C

 ## Overview
 SkullFrame is a lightweight and flexible framework designed for integrating web technologies with C applications using WebKitGTK.
 It allows seamless interaction between JavaScript and C, providing a powerful platform for developing modern, hybrid applications.
 Leveraging the power of WebKitGTK, SkullFrame offers a straightforward way to create rich web-based user interfaces while maintaining the performance and control of native C code.